jcherven/vimwiki/jsarrays.md

 ```

 - strings will be instantiated as immutable arrays
+- strings inherit array methods but also define their own special methods like `trim()`, `concat()`, etc.
-- they can be accessed by index, but can't be changed (without creating a new array)
+- strings can be accessed by index, but can't be changed (without creating a new array)

-## updating arrays
+## Mutating Arrays

 - indexes can be added to arrays arbitrarily